graymalkin/lib_mp3/README.md

 must be under a GPL compatible license.
 As dynamic linking is not an option, and that the library is likely to form a core part of any application built from it, there is no way to avoid this.
-Exceptions to the license may be purchased from Underbit Technologies in order to enable propietary use.
+Exceptions to the license may be purchased from Underbit Technologies in order to enable proprietary use.
 These licenses should be purchased by customers wanting to use the library, as XMOS can't purchase an exception and sublicense it to customers.